itscodenation/curriculum-15-16/units/7-commandline/lessons/1-commandline/README.md

 Today you learned about the command line.
 This is important because the command line lets us talk to the computer in a defined and quick way.
 Also the command line has not changed in decades and shows no signs of changing in the future.

+###How to Submit
+This project is not required to be submitted as projects in the past have been.
+Students may save this workspace in their Cloud9 account

 #### Homework

 There is no homework for this lesson.
 However, it is at the discretion of the teacher to assign the [next lesson](../2-terminus/README.md) for homework if they would like.

 ## After class